lynchdean/lynchdean/README.md

 :ireland: Based in Dublin IE

-👨‍💻 Currently searching for a Software Engineering position with fully remote options.
+👨‍💻 Currently searching for a Software Engineering position with fully remote options

 💻 Graduated from DCU Computer Applications & Software Engineering